clungu/clungu.github.io/_posts/2020-06-14-Replicating_a_famous_optmisation_gif.md

 Adamax did almost equally well but wasn't as stable as SGD was near the minimum.

-You can't really see the trace of all the other optimizers because they are overimposed and follow roughly the same path.
+You can't really see the trace of all the other optimizers because they are over-imposed and follow roughly the same path.

 My conclusion from this experiment is that SGD, when set up correctly surpasses the other optimizers.